code

 Referrer-Policy: strict-origin-when-cross-origin

 This header clears browsing data associated with the requesting website (cookies, storage, cache, etc).
-It gives developers more control over the data being stored by a client browser in the context of their owned origins, which is fetched from the response URL.
-It can be helpful when performing actions such as logging out a user, but keep in mind that this header shouldn’t be solely relied on and should be tested as different browsers provide different support for the header’s directives.
+This header lets developers control the data a client browser stores for their origins, based on the response URL.
+It helps with actions like logging out a user, but it shouldn’t be relied on alone, as browser support for its directives varies.

 The Clear-Site-Data header includes the following directives: